Concordium/concordium.github.io/source/testnet/net/guides/run-node-ubuntu.rst

     apt install ./concordium-testnet-node_1.1.2_amd64.deb

-  This step will perform automatic database migration, so that the new node will not have to catch up from scratch.
-After installation is completed, the node and the collector will be started as before.
+  This step performs automatic database migration, so that the new node doesn't have to catch up from scratch.
+After installation is completed, the node and the collector are started as before.

 Changes to node management in version 1.1.2
 -------------------------------------------

-There are two main differences from version 1.0.1.
+These are the key changes in version 1.1.2.

-1. The services are named `concordium-testnet-node` and `concordium-testnet-node-collector` instead of `concordium-node` and `concordium-node-collector`.
+#.
+The services are named `concordium-testnet-node` and
+   `concordium-testnet-node-collector` instead of `concordium-node` and `concordium-node-collector`.
 This means that all `journalctl` and `systemctl` commands must use the new service names.
-Any drop-in files that you may have will need to be moved and updated, e.g., the node settings overrride should be renamed from the old `/etc/systemd/system/concordium-node.service.d/override.conf` to `/etc/systemd/system/concordium-testnet-node.service.d/override.conf`
+You'll have to move and update any drop-in files that you might have, so for example, you'll have to rename the node settings override from `/etc/systemd/system/concordium-node.service.d/override.conf` to `/etc/systemd/system/concordium-testnet-node.service.d/override.conf`

-2. The environment variables that are used to configure the node have been renamed.
+#.
+The environment variables that are used to configure the node have been renamed.
    There is no longer a `concordium-node-wrapper` script, instead the  node binary directly supports configuration via environment variables.
    See `Building .deb packages for Ubuntu distributions README from Concordium <https://github.com/Concordium/concordium-node/tree/main/scripts/distribution/ubuntu-packages#configuration-of-the-node>`__ for details and the most common environment variables to adjust.

-3. The default GRPC port has been changed from `10000` to `10001` so that the testnet node may run alongside the mainnet node.
-Analogously, the node's default incoming connection listening port has been changed from `8888` to `8889`.
+#.
+The default GRPC port has been changed from `10000` to `10001` so that the
+   testnet node can run alongside the mainnet node.
+Use ``--listen-grpc-port`` to set the port.

+#.
+The node's default incoming connection listening port has been changed from `8888` to `8889`.
 These defaults can be changed via `systemctl edit concordium-testnet-node` as before.

 Upgrade from version 1.1.2 to 1.1.3
 ===================================